 4.2 Posology and method of administration

 Tocilizumab subcutaneous formulation is administered with a single-use PFS+NSD (pre-filled syringe and needle safety device).
 Treatment should be initiated by healthcare professionals experienced in the diagnosis and treatment of RA, sJIA, pJIA and / or GCA.
 The first injection must be performed under the supervision of a qualified health care professional.
-A patient or parent/guardian can self-inject this medicinal product only if the physician determines that it is appropriate and the patient or parent/guardian agrees to medical follow-up as necessary and has been trained in proper injection technique.
+A patient or parent/guardian can inject this medicinal product only if the physician determines that it is appropriate and the patient or parent/guardian agrees to medical follow-up as necessary and has been trained in proper injection technique.

 Patients who transition from tocilizumab intravenous therapy to subcutaneous administration should administer the first subcutaneous dose at the time of the next scheduled intravenous dose under the supervision of a qualified health care professional.